gcallah/Economics/capital/TheEssenceOfCapital.md

 So what is "capital," and where does it come from?
 Of course, anyone may offer any definition of any term he may choose, and definitions are never wrong, only more or less useful.
-But I suggest that there is a very useful definition of "capital" that does help us get at the essence of a fundamental economic reality: "capital" is whatever goods a person, family, community, tribe, society, or nation might possess that enable an increased amount of "consumer" goods at some future time.
+But I suggest that there is a very useful definition of "capital" that does help us get at the essence of a fundamental economic reality: "capital" is whatever goods a person, family, community, tribe, society, or nation might possess that enable it to produce some "consumer" goods at some future time.
 For example, if I personally own a blender, that will enable me to produce smoothies in the future.
 If my community has shared athletic fields, it is more likely to give birth to star athletes down the road.

+Now let us look at how capital goods come into being.
+Following the great Aristotelean-Austrian economist Carl Menger, we will look to the simplest of situations involving the birth of capital goods, in order to get at their essence.

+"In what follows I have endeavored to reduce the complex phenomena of human economic activity to the simplest elements that can still be subjected to accurate observation . . . [and] to investigate the manner in which the more complex phenomena evolve from their elements according to definite principles." -- Menger, Principles